 During its time in Guernsey, Vapormatt became a large and important employer on the island, supporting a number of initiatives and sponsoring a number of engineering related teams such as power boating and hill climb cars.

 However, having grown the company to a global scale, a strategic shift was needed in order to meet the market demand and sustain the company’s growth.
 In 2004, Vapormatt took an important decision to focus its efforts on high value machines being sold to high value niche application areas.
 The result of this was even more investment into the research, development and design teams to keep Vapormatt’s technology at the forefront of the wet blasting industry.
-The success is evident through the continued growth in the carbide tool production, aerospace, nuclear decontamination, composite manufacturing and continuous profile market segments.
+The success is evident through the continued growth in the carbide tool production, wire and cable manufacturing, aerospace, composite manufacturing and continuous profile market segments.

 To better serve our customers and markets, Vapormatt’s headquarters are currently situated at our Innovation Centre in the South West of England.